Get In Touch

 A magical and pristine lake in the heart of the Italian Dolomites, a storybook boat house with a cute dock and tied up wooden boats .
 A crystal clear mirror reflection surrounded by majestic mountains in idyllic tranquillity.

-1) Be prepared to encounter a lot of people
+1) Be prepared to encounter a lot of people during the day

 Like, A LOT.
 Lago di Braies is one of those locations that have (sadly) risen to Insta-fame very quickly and is busy all year round.
 Scrolling throw instagram, photo galleries and websites, one could be lead to believe this idyllic mountain lake is yet totally undiscovered and one of the best kept secrets in the Dolomites.
 This couldn’t be further from the truth!
 It is definitely one of the busiest locations in the Dolomites and upon arriving at the huge parking area next to the hotel, you start realizing this.
 After all, it is probably the most effortless to reach destination in the Dolomites.
 From July to September between 10am und 3pm the road to the lake is closed – you will have to take a shuttle bus.
 For this reason, try to avoid peak holiday season in summer, weekends or major national holidays.
 Instead, try to plan your visit between Monday to Thursday – and by the way, every season at Lago di Braies is unique and offers a unique experience!